christoomey/vim-tmux-navigator/README.md

 ### tmux

-To configure the tmux side of this customization there are three options:
+To configure the tmux side of this customization there are two options:

 #### Add a snippet